 COMMENT: The Superior Court has been faced with questions of storage and disposal of records without any law or rule for guidance.
-This Rule provides necessary guidance, in accordance with applicable law, for the storage and disposal of all
+This Rule provides necessary guidance, in accordance with applicable law, for the storage and disposal of all the papers accumulated by the court.

-CROSS-REFERENCES: Public Law 22-124 enacted 7 GCA '7120, which provided the statutory guidance which was lacking when this Rule was adopted.
+CROSS-REFERENCES: Public Law 22-124 enacted 7 GCA §7120, which provided the statutory guidance which was lacking when this Rule was adopted.
 Section 7120(d) confirmed and continued this Rule under it may be changed in due course.